 While it is known as a chorus, it is actually more than that.
 For queer youth who struggle with identity, family acceptance, bullying at school and other challenges facing sexual minorities, Bridging Voices is hope.
 For these young adults, the chorus provides a community they more closely identify with and a family of like-minded allies who accept and respect them.
 As a result, they discover they can finally be who they are meant to be—without excuses or explanations.
 One of the core principles of the chorus’ mission is to build bridges, not walls and to break down the foundations of homophobia and transphobia through visibility and diversity.

-Bridging Voices is also a place for youth to be themselves—without excuses or explanations.
-One parent wrote about Bridging Voices: “I have seen some kids come in through the door with dark, stormy clouds over their heads and in a matter of months, one day a week, transform into more confident young adults who are comfortable sharing what’s on their minds and for once, being themselves.”
+“I have seen some kids come in through the door with dark, stormy clouds over their heads and in a matter of months, one day a week, transform into more confident young adults who are comfortable sharing what’s on their minds and for once, being themselves.” —Bridging Voices parent

-One member said: “I was treated like family.
+“I was treated like family.
 Never in my life have I felt more comfortable with myself.
 For the first time the words I sang weren’t just words but the fuel to my fight for equality and the human right to love whomever I choose.
 This concert didn’t just bring me closer to myself or my cause, but also to my family.
-Following the concert my crying mother told me how proud she was of me.”
+Following the concert, my crying mother told me how proud she was of me.” —Bridging Voices singer